 The researchers started by carefully growing a large, centimeter-scale, single crystal of the perovskite.
-Despite having the simplest perovskite structure, cesium-lead-bromide crystals are notoriously difficult to grow to such a size, which is one reason previous studies of the material's atomic dynamics were not able to achieve the same level of detail.
+Despite having the simplest perovskite structure, cesium-lead-bromide crystals are notowhich is one reason previous studies of the material's atomic dynamics were not able to achieve the same level of detail.